Military discharge: Upgrade of administrative discharges and special court-martial BCDs

 The DD 214 is a summary of military service.
 It contains total time in service, dates of entry and discharge, dates of rank, documentation of foreign service, ribbons, medals and badges awarded, professional military education completed, characterization of service, and reason for discharge.
 In responses to job applications, many employers request a copy of the DD 214.
 There are two DD 214 types: the deleted (or "short") version, and the undeleted (or "long") version.
 The deleted version omits certain information, including the reason for discharge.

 Employers often request the unedited version, but the legality of this is debatable in certain situations.
 It can be denied, especially if the "long" version references facts that violate the right to privacy or could be used in a discriminatory fashion (such as non-relevant psychological, medical, or disability issues) explicitly cited as illegal by federal or state hiring laws.
 For example, the Illinois Human Rights Act prohibits discrimination due to unfavorable discharge.
 A service member may request the edited, unedited, or both versions on separation.

 Since the 1970s, an honorably discharged veteran receives a frameable certificate (DD 256).
 A similar one is issued to someone granted a general discharge (DD 257).
 For each certificate, one or more letters after the number indicate the branch of service that issued it.
 For example, a "256A" is awarded by the Army.
 Other certificates for long service, or to eligible spouses of veterans, may also be presented.

 The Freedom of Information Act has made (limited) records of military service available to the public, on request.
 However, information protected by the Privacy Act of 1974 can be released only with the veteran's consent.
+Records are stored at the U.S. National Archives.

 Military discharge uniform insignia

-During wartime the American military have often issued special insignia to honorably discharged veterans to wear on their uniforms, in order to distinguish them from local service personnel or deserters.
+During wartime, the American military have often issued special insignia to honorably discharged veterans to wear on their uniforms in order to distinguish them from local service personnel or deserters.

-The Army issued red Discharge Chevrons during and after World War One (1917–1919) that were worn point-up on the lower right sleeve of the tunic or overcoat.
-Just before and just after World War Two (September 1939 – December 1946) the Army issued the Honorable Discharge Insignia (or "Ruptured Duck").
+The Army issued red Discharge Chevrons during and after World War I (1917–1919) that were worn point-up on the lower right sleeve of the tunic or overcoat.
+Just before and just after World War II (September 1939 – December 1946) the Army issued the Honorable Discharge Insignia (or "Ruptured Duck").
 It was an eagle in a circle badge sewn in yellow thread on an olive drab diamond that was worn over the right breast pocket on the "Class A" dress tunic.

 Since 1916 the Marine Corps has issued an Honorable Discharge Lapel Button that is meant to be worn with civilian clothes.
 During World War II, from 1941 to 1945, a contrasting diamond was worn on the lower right sleeve with the Dress Blues or Dress Whites (a white diamond on the Dress Blues and a blue diamond on the Dress Whites) by retired Marines.
 A white diamond was worn on the upper right shoulder (like a Distinctive Unit Insignia) on the Service Green or Service Khaki "Alphas" and the overcoat by discharged Marines.